 However, it’s after you finish the course this kind of thinking starts to kick in.

-If you’ve ever done one of these a common thing is to immediately reflect and evaluate how it went.
-You go over every obstacle in your mind, over and over again.
+If you’ve ever done one of these, the common thing to do is to immediately reflect and evaluate how it went.
+You go over every obstacle in your mind, over and over and over again.

 What went well?
 Which ones you didn’t quite beat?
 What could you do differently next time?

 You’re likely going over these things with your fellow competitors as well and the next practice-run will surely become influenced by those reflective thoughts.